-NOTE 2 When using such techniques, it is important to bear in mind that some applications will support selection of arbitrary instances, including those with axis values in the overlapping range, and that, in the overlapping range, scaled deltas for both of the intermediate regions will apply with cumulative effect.
+NOTE 4 When using such techniques, it is important to bear in mind that some applications will support selection of arbitrary instances, including those with axis values in the overlapping range, and that, in the overlapping range, scaled deltas for both of the intermediate regions will apply with cumulative effect.
 Some design iteration may be needed, with small adjustments to delta values or the way that the regions overlap, in order to avoid unexpected or undesired results in the transitional range.

-NOTE 3 The above figure illustrates the use of intermediate regions to implement a “stroke-reduction” effect.
+NOTE 5 The above figure illustrates the use of intermediate regions to implement a “stroke-reduction” effect.
 Another implementation technique that can be used to change the structure of a glyph for particular variation-axis value ranges is glyph substitution.
-The OFF Layout [[Require Variation Alternates]] feature in combination with a [[FeatureVariations]] table within the 'GSUB' table can be used to perform glyph substitutions when a variation instance is selected in some range along one or more axes.
+The OFF Layout [[Required Variation Alternates]] feature in combination with a [[FeatureVariations]] table within the 'GSUB' table can be used to perform glyph substitutions when a variation instance is selected in some range along one or more axes.
 This may be an easier and more-easily maintained technique, and is generally recommended for achieving such effects.

 The above has provided an overview of the basic concepts involved in variation data: regions of applicability, per-axis and overall scalars, and combined effects of multiple, applicable deltas.
 A detailed specification of the interpolation process is provided below.